 Language modules at an advanced level are also available to students who have the necessary background.

-Must be passed with an overall mark of 50 to proceed to the following year of study.
+Year 1 core modules must be passed with an overall mark of 50 to proceed to the following year of study.

 2. Compulsory Module